 - No batteries included

 It comes with the 4GB card, soft carry case, shoulder strap, AV cable, and a USB cable.
-It can be mounted to a tripod for extra steady use.
-Recommended for amateur, casual, and recreational use.
+I really like that it can be mounted to a tripod for extra steady use.
+I recommend it for amateur, casual, and recreational use.

 - Widescreen display